jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 ### Jenkins X v3 installation

 - Generate a cluster git repository from the [jx3-k3s-vault](https://github.com/jx3-gitops-repositories/jx3-k3s-vault) template, by clicking [here](https://github.com/jx3-gitops-repositories/jx3-k3s-vault/generate)

-- Edit the value of the vault url in the `jx-requirements.yaml` file.
+- If using external vault, edit the value of the vault url in the `jx-requirements.yaml` file.
   Replace with `"http://<replace with k3s node name>:8200"`
+  If using internal vault, do not add url for vault.
 - Commit and push your changes:

 ```bash